 Whatever term you choose to use, an audio podcast is a pre-recorded audio file available for on-demand listening, usually featuring different segments (or spots) combined into a single program.
 This is an MP3 audio recording of a Sunday School class podcast I created with 4th and 5th graders in July 2008.
 I posted this to the BLASTcast Podcast site on WordPress.com.
 While the website where that podcast is linked is hosted (for free) by WordPress.com, the actual podcast is not.
 In this case, the podcast is hosted in the Amazon cloud, via “Amazon S3″ (simple storage service.)

 Podcasting involves a multi-step workflow.
 While some mobile apps / websites like Anchor.fm handle all aspects of the podcasting process, many podcasts and podcasters use a variety of tools and software programs to create podcasts.
-The graphic below, as well as my blog post from 2015, “Conference Podcast Recipe and Workflow,” break down the podcasting process into five primary steps:
+My blog post from 2015, “Conference Podcast Recipe and Workflow,” breaks down the podcasting process into five primary steps:

 Audio podcasting CAN be complicated, but the availability of different mobile applications (apps) as well as websites can streamline these processes.
 There are benefits as well as drawbacks to streamlined audio podcasting, however, including the questions: